-With 2019 being in full swing, business owners should be focusing on what they want to achieve, whether it’s growing sales by 20%, adding a new product range or finding a way to take more time off.
-This requires drafting roadmaps to help you reach your destination.
+With 2019 being in full swing, business owners should focus on what they want to achieve, whether that is.
+These 5 tips will help, whether you want to grow your sales by 20%, add a new product range or find a way to take more time off.
+This requires drafting road maps to help you reach your destination.

 Please note that success and achieving your goals doesn’t necessarily require completely radical and untested action.
 In many cases, applying existing models innovatively is enough to make your business dream a reality, says South African business coach Bevlen Sudhu.
 With over 15 years of knowledge in business development and management, she has five tips that will help you grow and develop your business in 2019: